hashobject/blog.hashobject.com/resources/posts/20140426-first-timers.md

 E.x. first time we rent a car was in Nicaragua, first time we played tennis was in Montenegro, our first robbery happened in Rio de Janeiro, first visit to Asia was in January 2014 when we arrived to Instabul.
+First internation star concert was in Buenos Aires, when we visited Alicia Keys show.

 ## Conclusion